pmcilwaine/hermes/docs/manual/2_document.md

 ![Document List](assets/document-list.png "Document List")

 To delete a document find the document you want to delete and click the "Delete" button.
 This will will remove the document from the list.
 See Restore Document to find out how to restore a document.

+If you get a "No Permission" error message, it means the account you are logged in with does not have permission to delete documents.
+You will need to get an Administrator to give you additional permissions.

 \newpage